-Does this financial product have a sustainable investment objective? • • X Yes • No It will make a minimum of sustainable investments with an environmental objective: 0% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective: 0% It promotes E/S characteristics, but will not make any sustainable investments an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Does this financial product have a sustainable investment objective? • Yes • • No sustainable environment in economic qualities sustainable in economic qualities and qualities and qualities are sustainable in economic qualities. onomic activities that do ualify as environmentally inable under the EU × charac its obj have a motes Environmental/Social (E/S) cteristics and while it does not have as jective a sustainable investment, it will a minimum proportion of 30% of nable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective a minimum of investments with a tive:% • motes E/S characteristics, but will not any sustainable investments